bartjanssens92/puppet-demo-project-open/README.md

 ### address

-This sets the address for project open to run on.
+The address should be set an to actual value.
+Setting the address to 0.0.0.0 means aolserver listens on all interfaces

 ### companyname

-The name of the company that you are part off.
-Its not that important.
+The name of the company.

 ### dbname